Full & Partial Dentures - Oklahoma City, OK

 A full denture is a complete top or bottom row of teeth mounted on a gum-colored base.
 Dentures can be closed or open palate, and they may require denture adhesive to hold them in place.

 Dental implants are small titanium posts anchored into the jawbone.
 If you prefer a secure full or partial denture and do not want clips or adhesive, then consider implant-supported dentures.
 During a brief surgery, an implant dentist like Dr. Isaacson can secure a few dental implant posts to hold your dentures in place.
 With implant-supported dentures, you won't have to worry about slippage, and your prosthetic will feel safe and sound.

 Wearing dentures should leave you feeling more confident in yourself and your appearance.
 Seeing a trusted professional with years of experience can ensure you receive a high-quality prosthetic that lasts for years and is durable enough to withstand the pressures of daily wear and tear.
 This investment in your smile is an important one, but if you choose to cut corners or opt for cheaper materials, you’ll be left with dissatisfying results that require more frequent trips to the dentist’s office.
 As you contemplate the cost of dentures in Oklahoma City, it is best if you meet with Dr. Isaacson to discuss what factors come into play when calculating the cost of your new smile.

 Factors That Affect the Cost of Dentures

 To receive a cost estimate for your dentures, it is necessary that you schedule a consultation with Dr. Isaacson.
-Once he can examine your smile and determine whether you are a qualified candidate for treatment, we will then be able to go over available payment options and discuss how best to cover the cost of your new dentures.
+Once he can examine your smile and determine whether you are a qualified candidate for treatment, we will then be able to go over available FINANCING OPTIONS and discuss how best to cover the cost of your new dentures.

 You may not realize there are several factors that must be considered, including: